yowainwright/codependence/.github/ACTION.md

 # Codependence GitHub Action

-Use Codependence in your GitHub Actions workflows to enforce dependency version policy and optionally update mismatched manifests.
+Use Codependence in GitHub Actions to enforce every manager policy from the repository's root `.codependencerc`.
+The action discovers that file automatically and can optionally update mismatched manifests.

 ## Quick Start

+Commit `.codependencerc`, then run the action without repeating policy in workflow YAML:

 ```yaml
 name: Check Dependencies